matiaC90/collinearPoints/README.md

 From requirements, apis not consumes / produces any other response datas type except json.

 Adopted approach:

-To resolve this problem I used the slope formula -> For two points p0 (x0,y0) , p1 (x1,y1) , the slope is calculated as:
+To resolve this problem I used the slope formula.
+For two points p0 (x0,y0) , p1 (x1,y1) , the slope is calculated as:

 slope = (y1 - y0) / (x1 -x0)

 Definition collinear:

 Three or more points are collinear, if slope of any two pairs of points is same.
 With three points A, B and C, If